godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/deployLocalNetwork.md

 ---
 id: deployLocalNetwork
-title: Deploy a Local Network with Godwoken-kicker
+title: Deploy a Local Network with Godwoken-Kicker
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-Godwoken-kicker provides a quick mode and a manual-build mode for deployment.
+Godwoken-Kicker provides a quick mode and a manual-build mode for deployment.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';